emilssolmanis/sucker.js/README.md

 # Running
 Once installed, run with `node app.js`.
 The default port is `3000`, but can be changed in `config.js`.

+Visiting `/` gives a brief explanation of what this is.

+To create a room, visit any arbitrary `/your-room-url`.
+The room gets created and you can start sending `POST` requests to it.
+All received requests will be broadcast to anyone currently listening to the room.

+To destroy a room, currently send a `DELETE` request to the room's URL.

 # License

  Copyright 2013 Emils Solmanis